Hasselblad X1D vs Panasonic GH5

 - More modern: Was introduced somewhat (6 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the GH5 is the clear winner of the contest (16 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GH5 is the clear winner of the contest (15 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Hasselblad X1D vs Panasonic GH5